-- 1. Project Managers must collect and provide Participant information to the Oregon Community Solar Program to enroll a customer.
-Participant information may be uploaded either through the Program website at www.oregoncsp.org, or through an API that connects to Salesforce. - 2.
-For most customers, Project Managers should obtain both a recent utility bill and a download of historic electricity consumption from a Participant to collect the data needed for sizing and enrollment.
-Both of these are available to the customer via their utility's online portal. - 3.
-Sizing customer subscriptions correctly is a critical activity, and will be verified by the Program Administrator.
+- Subscription Managers must collect and provide Participant information to the Oregon Community Solar Program to enroll a customer.
+Participant information may be uploaded either through a manual upload process or a csv bulk import option via the Program website at portal.oregoncsp.org.

+- For most customers, Subscription

+Managers should obtain both a

+recent utility bill and a download

+of historic electricity consumption

+from a Participant to collect the data

+needed for sizing and enrollment.

+Both of these are available to the

+customer via their utility's online

+platform.

+- Sizing customer subscriptions correctly is a critical activity and will be verified by the Program Administrator.